You can bring hurling, camogie and Gaelic football to your area by starting your own club

 Games: It is the responsibility of each division to provide an adequate amount of games for every club during the course of the playing season.
 Clubs are encouraged to work with their divisional boards to ensure they are getting enough matches prior to the staging of the USGAA Playoffs.

-USGAA Playoffs: The Finals are the national championships of the USGAA.
+USGAA Finals: The Finals are the national championships of the USGAA.
 Teams earn a spot in the Finals by playing in their divisional championship during the summer and securing a divisional championship within their respective code/grade/level.
-The USGAA Playoffs take place during the Friday-Saturday-Sunday of Labor Day Weekend and alternate between various cities throughout the country, and the 2022 Finals will be hosted by Chicago GAA in Gaelic Park.
+The USGAA Finals alternate between various cities throughout the country, and the 2022 Finals will be hosted by Chicago GAA in Gaelic Park.

 Games Development: Courses for coaching and refereeing are available to all clubs.
 Please contact the USGAA Games Development Coordinator to arrange for a course.
 E-mail: email@example.com